-Now, Stanley has returned the track and field program to championship contenders and defenders and has led his team to the 2005 and 2006 Indoor and Outdoor Championships for the women, with the men constantly climbing the ladder to the top.
+Now, Stanley has returned the track and field program to championship contenders and defenders and has led his team to the women's 2005, 2006, 2007 and 2008 Outdoor Championships and 2005, 2006, 2008 and 2009 Indoor Championships, with the men constantly climbing the ladder to the top.

 In 1984, Stanley was promoted from graduate assistant to a full-time assistant coach.
 Also in that year, he was given the reigns as the head coach for the cross country program here at Tech.

-Stanley was an all-star runner in his days of competition.
-After earning all-district honors at East Jefferson High School he went on to letter four years at Southeastern Louisiana.
-His honors include the 1970 New Orleans cross country city champion, 1972 Southern AAU three-mile champion, 1973 Southern AAU one-mile champion, 1973 All-Gulf States Conference, 1975 U.S. Track and Field Federation all-regional cross country and the 1975 LSU Invitational three mile champion.
+Stanley, after being a district champion in the mile and being crowned the city of New Orleans Cross Country Champion while at East Jefferson High School went on to letter one year at Pensacola Junior College and three years at Southeastern Louisiana.
+His honors include the 1970 New Orleans cross country city champion, 1972 Southern AAU three-mile champion, 1973 Southern AAU one-mile champion, 1975 U.S. Track and Field Federation all-regional cross country and the 1975 LSU Invitational three mile champion.

-One of Stanley's highlights was helping lead SLU to its only conference cross country championship in 1973 while finishing eighth overall.
+One of Stanley's highlights was helping lead SLU to its only conference cross country championship in 1973 while finishing eighth overall in the race.

-After serving four years as a full-time assistant, Stanley was named the head coach at Louisiana Tech in 1988.
-The past 15 years have seen his program become one of the best and most consistent on the Louisiana Tech campus and throughout the state in track and field.
+After serving six years as a full-time assistant, Stanley was named the head coach at Louisiana Tech in 1988.
+The past 21 years have seen his program become one of the best and most consistent on the Louisiana Tech campus and throughout the state in track and field.

 The women's team finished 10th at the NCAA Mid-East Regionals in 2004 with 22 points, placing the Lady Techsters second in the state behind LSU and ahead of national elite programs like Wisconsin, Michigan State, Purdue and Ole Miss.

-For the past five years, Stanley has led the Tech track and field program into one of the nation's toughest conferences in its sport after Tech jumped from the Sun Belt Conference to the Western Athletic Conference.
+In addition to running in some of the nation's most prestigious meets in indoor and outdoor track every year, Stanley has also led the Tech track and field program into one of the nation's toughest conferences in its sport after Tech jumped from the Sun Belt Conference to the Western Athletic Conference in 2001.

-After five seasons in the WAC, Stanley has shown that his Tech program definitely does belong.
-Stanley has rebuilt the women's program from the bottom of the league to a perennial powerhouse that needs no introduction.
-The Bulldogs have emerged from the basement of the league to the middle of the pack in the WAC with hopes of joining the top echelon of track and field teams in the conference.
+After eight seasons in the WAC, Stanley has shown that his Tech program definitely does belong.
+Stanley has rebuilt the women's program from the bottom of the league to a perennial powerhouse that needs no introduction while the Bulldogs have emerged from the basement of the league to the top three with hopes of winning it all soon.